pratham07816/Team-Management-App/README.md

 ## 🔐 Authentication Flow

 1. User registers or logs in via `/login` or `/register`
-2. JWT token is stored in localStorage
+2. JWT token is stored in sessionStorage for enhanced security
 3. Token is automatically attached to API requests
 4. Protected routes redirect to login if no token
 5. Logout clears token and redirects to login